Charles W. Fisher Jr.: Interwar period

 Fisher remained in France until October 1919 and returned to the United States for duty as Member of the Compensation Board at the Navy Department.
-While in this capacity, he was promoted to the permanent rank of Commander on January 1, 1921.
+While in this capacity, he was promoted to the permanent rank of commander on January 1, 1921.

-He was transferred to the Charleston Navy Yard, South Carolina in September 1921 and served there for one year, where he was ordered to Washington, D.C. for duty at the Bureau of Construction and Repair under Rear admiral John D. Beuret.
+He was transferred to the Charleston Navy Yard, South Carolina, in September 1921 and served there for one year, where he was ordered to Washington, D.C., for duty at the Bureau of Construction and Repair under Rear admiral John D. Beuret.

-In June 1925, Fisher was ordered to Mare Island Naval Shipyard, California and served there as naval constructor.
-While in this capacity, he was promoted to the rank of Captain on November 23, 1925.
-Fisher was promoted to Manager Constructor of the Mare Island Naval Shipyard in June 1927.
+In June 1925, Fisher was ordered to Mare Island Naval Shipyard, California, and served there as naval constructor.
+While in this capacity, he was promoted to the rank of captain on November 23, 1925.
+Fisher was promoted to manager constructor of the Mare Island Naval Shipyard in June 1927.
 During his tenure, he supervised the construction of submarine USS Nautilus and cruisers USS Chicago and USS San Francisco.

 Fisher was transferred to San Francisco in August 1931 and appointed Member of the Board of Intelligence & Security, Pacific Coast Section.
-He remained in that assignment until September 1935, when he was ordered to the Washington, D.C. for duty Assistant Director of Shore Establishment Division in the Office of the Secretary of the Navy under Claude A. Swanson.
+He remained in that assignment until September 1935, when he was ordered to the Washington, D.C., for duty as assistant director of Shore Establishment Division in the Office of the Secretary of the Navy under Claude A. Swanson.

 World War II

-In September 1939, Fisher was promoted to the capacity of Director of Shore Establishment Division and held overal responsibility for the coordination and improvement of the industrial establishment at the Navy Yards.
+In September 1939, Fisher was promoted to the capacity of director of Shore Establishment Division and held overall responsibility for the coordination and improvement of the industrial establishment at the Navy Yards.
 His office was subordinated directly to the Secretary of the Navy.
-Fisher was promoted to the temporary rank of Rear admiral on October 9, 1941.
+Fisher was promoted to the temporary rank of rear admiral on October 9, 1941.

 Shore Establishment Division under his command had the following functions: